trees02 jantzenlogolink02

 The Dairy Coop hired champion cheesemakers who made award-making natural cheddar cheese that was branded for Darigold.

-In 1947, the Dairy Cooperative Association buys out the Medo-Sweet Dairy in Portland, acquiring the Vetsch brothers’ plant at Northeast 107th & Prescott.
+In 1947, the Dairy Cooperative Association bought Medo-Sweet Dairy in Portland, acquiring the Vetsch brothers’ plant at Northeast 107th & Prescott.
 In the bargain, they got a license to sell milk in Portland.
 That same year, a new milk receiving plant opened in Tillamook, Oregon.
 Later in 1947, new Mayflower Milk Distribution Plants opened in Oregon City and Hillsboro.
 A manufacturing and processing plant opened at Hermiston, also in 1947.
 By 1948, plants operated in Lebanon, McMinnville, The Dalles and in Washington at Camas and Troutlake.
 In 1950, milk packaging changes from glass to paper milk cartons and the Dairy Coop begins closing its smaller bottling plants.

 This aerial view shows the Portland Powder Plant (which opened at 2600 SE 6th Avenue in 1945), Feed Department, Garage and Consolidated Dairy Products Company buildings.
 The future home of all Portland manufacturing will be located in this area from 6th to 8th Avenues and from Powell Blvd. on the south to Taggart Street on the north.

 The new Mayflower Milk manufacturing plant on southeast 6th Avenue in Portland opened in 1960.
 On April 1, 1962, the 33-year-old Dairy Cooperative Association changed its name to “Mayflower Farms” and all products were branded as “Mayflower.”
 However, they continued to make ice cream, cheese. and butter packaged for Darigold, as well as Western Family’s “Shur-Flavor” brand.
-Fairview Farms joined Mayflower Farms and ceased to exist as an independent dairy in the 1970s.
+Fairview Farms joined Mayflower Farms and ceased to exist as an independent dairy in 1976.

 Several mergers occurred in 1967 and Mayflower Farms now included 318 dairymen who produced 40 million gallons of milk a year.
 Milk producers ranged in location from Etna, California in the south to Yakima and Olympia, Washington to the north, Baker, Oregon to the east and the coastal communities in the west.
 In the mid-1970s, Mayflower Farms operated processing plants within easy access to major highways, at Portland and Medford, Oregon and Yakima, Washington.
 Distribution facilities were also located in Portland, Astoria, Coos Bay, Medford, and The Dalles, Oregon as well as Yakima and Kennewick, Washington.
 In the 1980s, Mayflower Farms joined the Northwest Dairy Association and began operating as a branch of Darigold which is headquartered in Seattle.